 New mothers have 40 days ‘laying in’ in some cultures, where mama is nurtured, cooked for and taken care of, while she gets her strength back from the birth.

 But for many mothers these days, she’s expected to get on with it as soon as the baby has popped out.
 We praise “super mums”, and put them on a pedestal.

 It’s a huge problem going against what mothers need to thrive.

-It’s no wonder rates of postnatal depression are so high.
+It’s no wonder rates of postnatal depression (at least 1 in 7 mothers) are so high.

-Babies and young children love to be held and attached, which is normal, healthy behaviour – they feel safe and this builds their self esteem, confidence and independence when this happens.
+Babies and young children love to be held and attached.
+This is normal, healthy behaviour.
+It makes them feel safe and builds their self esteem, confidence and independence.

 One BellyBelly member says: “I’m very much in the over-touched boat, and my husband touches me in a horny way all day.
 It drives me batty and has the opposite effect that he wants.
 It puts me off.”